SapienzaInteractiveGraphicsCourse/final-project-mip-team/readme.md

 ## The project

-**The three kingdoms** is the final project of the Interactive Graphics course held by Prof. Marco Schaerf in Sapienza , University of Rome.
+**The three kingdoms** is the final project of Interactive Graphics course held by Prof. Marco Schaerf in La Sapienza, University of Rome.
 It is a first person shooter game where the user play as a character that needs to take back its throne in all of the three kingdoms.

 ## The kingdoms
 Each kingdom is a level of the game (from the easiest to the hardest one).